-Despite the difficulties in Europe, I see so much enthusiasm from Ford's workforce today - enthusiasm around our products, our leadership and what the ONE Ford plan is delivering.
+Despite the difficulties in Europe, I see so much enthusiasm from Ford's workforce today enthusiasm around our products, our leadership and what the ONE Ford plan is delivering.
 Taken in total, these elements form the basis for why people come to Ford and stay at Ford.
 You can't have great products if you don't have a company that cares about its people and about ethics.

-Related links This Report % "Going Further"
+"Going Further"